 If a work isn't eligible for copyright protection or its copyright has expired and the work is in the public domain, then a CC license isn’t necessary.
 Anyone may use, publish and adapt that work without permission.

 Copyright law varies from country to country.
 So, check your country’s Copyright Act to see which works are protected, what rights you have as a copyright owner and the duration of your copyright protection.
 Here are some general copyright principles:

 - Copyright protection is automatic upon the creation of a work once it's in some fixed form such as saved on your computer or a USB drive.

 - The author is generally the first owner of the work (unless it was created in the course of employment).

 - Copyright lasts for 50 to 70 years after an author’s death.
 After it expires, the work is said to be in the public domain.
-The duration of copyright in the U.S. is life-plus-seventy and in Canada it’s life-plus-fifty.
+The duration of copyright in the both Canada and the U.S. is life-plus-seventy.

 - A copyright owner’s sole and exclusive rights include the right to publish, adapt, translate, perform in public, and transmit over the internet.
 The copyright owner may license or transfer these rights to others in whole or in part.